keenanweaver/Nero-umu/README.md

  - Arch Linux (btw), w/ Qt 5.15.16
  - Linux Mint 22, Qt 6.4

+For Arch users, Nero can be installed from the AUR @ `[nero-umu](https://aur.archlinux.org/packages/nero-umu)` with your favorite helper app.
+For others, see building steps below (don't worry, it's not that hard!).

 ## Building
 Requirements for building Nero from source:
  - `Qt5` or `Qt6` - the Base and Network libraries are required.
 Tested mainly on Qt 5, but should also be compatible up through Qt 6.8 LTS.